Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-DIR Command has several optional parameters to prepare listings in different ways depending on your requirements.
-Most of the time we ignore these options because their usage is not common.
+Dir Command has several optional parameters to prepare listings in different ways depending on your requirements.
+Most of the time, we ignore these options because their usage is not common.

 DOS Command Help.